 © Alila07 | Dreamstime.com

-These symptoms indicate the possibility that gallstones have blocked the flow of bile from the gallbladder to the small intestine.
+These symptoms indicate the possibility that gallstones have blocked the flow of bile from the gallbladder to the small intestine, causing a gallbladder attack.

 What Causes Gallstones?

-Gallstones form in your gallbladder, an organ that is located on the right side of your abdomen beneath your liver.
-Your gallbladder stores bile, which is a fluid that contains water, acid, cholesterol, bilirubin, and lecithin, and is produced by your liver.
-(See our post “Liver Pain: What It Could Mean.”)
+Gallstones form in your gallbladder, the organ located beneath your liver and on the right side of your abdomen.
+Your gallbladder stores bile, a fluid that contains water, acid, cholesterol, bilirubin, and lecithin, and is produced by your liver.
+(See also our post “Liver Pain: What It Could Mean.”)

 DIAGNOSING A GALLBLADDER ATTACK

 To find out whether the symptoms you’re experiencing are caused by a gallbladder attack, see a doctor.
 Tests that can aid in identifying gallstones include an abdominal ultra-sound and/or a computerized tomography scan (called a CT scan or CAT scan).
-These tests create images of your gallbladder that can show if gallstones are present.
+These tests create images of your gallbladder that can reveal whether gallstones are present.

 You’re at higher risk of having a gallbladder attack if you: